 Bandspread Dial.
 The bandspread or right-hand dial is operated by the BANDSPREAD control.
 This dial contains five scales calibrated for the 80, 40, 20, 15, and 11-10 meter amateur bands.
 These five scales are calibrated to read receiver frequency directly when the main tuning dial has been set to the index dot of the desired amateur band.
-It also contains a hundredths scale for logging purposes.
-The logging procedure for the band-spread dial is the same as for the main tuning dial.
 For convenience in tuning, the AM phone bands are indicated on the bandspread dial by double-weight lines.